vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 Of the ideas I learned from the MasterClass, I've already shared several with friends.
-However, given that the MasterClass is paywalled, I think it would be helpful to have a public write-up of the ideas that I cam link to.
+However, given that the MasterClass is paywalled, I think it would be helpful to have a public write-up of the ideas that I can link to.
 A public write-up would also benefit people outside my inner circle of friends.

 ### I broadly think the LessWrong community should be more aware of and engage with these bodies of knowledge